MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/ai-foundry/01-azure-search.md

 ### Get the endpoint and key for your Azure AI Search resource

 1. In the Azure portal, return to the **Overview** page for your Azure AI Search resource; and in the top section of the page, find the **Url** for your resource (which looks like **https://resource_name.search.windows.net**) and copy it to the clipboard.
-1. In the cloud shell command line, run the command `cd modify-search` and `code modify-search.sh` to open the script file.
+1. In the cloud shell command line, run the commands `cd modify-search` and then `code modify-search.sh` to open the script file.
 You will use it to run *cURL* commands that submit JSON to the Azure AI Service REST interface.
 1. In **modify-search.sh**, replace the **YOUR_SEARCH_URL** placeholder with the URL you copied to the clipboard.
 1. In the Azure portal, in the **Settings** section, view the **Keys** page for your Azure AI Search resource, and copy the **Primary admin key** to the clipboard.
 1. In the code editor, replace the **YOUR_ADMIN_KEY** placeholder with the key you copied to the clipboard.